-In addition, we expect that the G4 will be used with our customers' and potential customers' own lab equipment and third-party products, and the performance of such equipment and products is outside of our control.
-If our customers' equipment or the third-party products they utilize are not produced to specification, are produced in accordance with modified specifications, or are defective, they may not be compatible with or perform as intended with the G4.
-In such case, the reliability, results and performance of the G4 may be compromised.
+In addition, we expect that our instruments will be used with our customers' and potential customers' own lab equipment and third-party products, and the performance of such equipment and products is outside of our control.
+If our customers' equipment or the third-party products they utilize are not produced to specification, are produced in accordance with modified specifications, or are defective, they may not be compatible with or perform as intended with our instruments.
+In such case, the reliability, results and performance of our products may be compromised.
 The occurrence of any one or more of the foregoing could negatively affect our business, financial condition, and results of operations.
-Additionally, we expect that we will need to train our customers on properly using the G4.
-If we are unable to adequately train our customers to use the G4 or they fail to follow our training and protocols we have established, the performance of the G4 may be compromised.
+Additionally, we expect that we will need to train our customers on properly using our products.
+If we are unable to adequately train our customers to use our products or they fail to follow our training and protocols we have established, the performance of our products may be compromised.

-Our ability to achieve profitability will depend, in part, on our ability to reduce the per unit manufacturing costs of the G4.
+Our ability to achieve profitability will depend, in part, on our ability to reduce the per unit manufacturing costs of our products.

-To achieve our operating and strategic goals, we will need to, among other things, reduce the per unit manufacturing cost of the G4.
-Manufacturing the G4 involves complex processes, and depends on the skills and experience of our manufacturing personnel.
+To achieve our operating and strategic goals, we will need to, among other things, reduce the per unit manufacturing cost of our instruments.
+Manufacturing our instruments involves complex processes, and depends on the skills and experience of our manufacturing personnel.
 For example, we had previously experienced delays in the scale-up of our manufacturing process when producing our first commercial units of the G4, and we have since improved this process.
-We may in the future experience delays or low manufacturing yields for the G4.
-In addition, we will need to continually focus on reducing the per unit manufacturing cost of the G4, which cannot be achieved without increasing the volume of components that we purchase in order to take advantage of volume-based pricing discounts, improving our manufacturing efficiency or increasing our volumes to leverage manufacturing overhead costs.
-For example, gross margin for the year ended December 31, 2022 is negative as a result of both additional incentives we provided to certain customers for their early adoption of the G4 sequencing platform, as well as higher direct costs for "white-glove" services to our initial customers, and we will need to improve our gross margins in the future, which we may be unable to achieve.
-If we are unable to improve our manufacturing efficiency and reduce our manufacturing overhead costs per unit, our ability to achieve profitability will be severely constrained.
-Any increase in manufacturing volumes is dependent upon a corresponding increase in sales.
+We may in the future experience delays or low manufacturing yields for our products.
+In addition, we will need to continually focus on reducing the per unit manufacturing cost of our products, which cannot be fully achieved without increasing the volume of components that we purchase in order to take advantage of volume-based pricing discounts, improving our manufacturing efficiency or increasing our volumes to leverage manufacturing overhead costs.
+For example, gross margin for the year ended December 31, 2023 was negative as a result of both additional incentives we provided to certain customers for their early adoption of the G4 sequencing platform, as well as higher direct costs for warranty and "white-glove" services to our initial customers, and we will need to improve our gross margins in the future, which we may be unable to achieve.
+If we are unable to improve our manufacturing efficiency and instrument reliability and reduce our manufacturing overhead costs per unit, our ability to achieve profitability will be severely constrained.
+Any increase in manufacturing volumes is dependent upon a corresponding increase in sales of our products and services.
 Our costs may also significantly increase as a result of inflation, and we may not be able to offset those higher costs by increasing our prices to our customers.
-The occurrence of one or more factors that negatively impact the manufacturing or sales of the G4 or reduce our manufacturing efficiency may prevent us from achieving our desired reduction in manufacturing costs, which would negatively affect our operating results and may prevent us from attaining profitability.
+The occurrence of one or more factors that negatively impact the manufacturing or sales of our products and services or reduce our manufacturing efficiency may prevent us from achieving our desired reduction in manufacturing costs, which woul

-If our facilities or our third-party suppliers' facilities become unavailable or inoperable, our research and development program and commercialization launch plan could be adversely impacted and manufacturing of the G4 could be interrupted.
+If our facilities or our third-party suppliers' facilities become unavailable or inoperable, our research and development programs, including for the G4X and our spatial biology service offerings, and commercialization launch plan could be adversely impacted and manufacturing of our products and delivery of our services could be interrupted.